-Mr. MAN Wai Hung, aged 46, was appointed as an Executive Director on 24 January 2011 and is the co-founder of Manli Technology Co.
+Mr. MAN Wai Hung, aged 47, was appointed as an Executive Director on 24 January 2011 and is the co-founder of Manli Technology Co.
 Limited in 1996.
 Since 2008, Mr. MAN has been the managing director of Manli Technology Group Limited, a wholly-owned subsidiary of the Company and is in charge of functions of sales and marketing, and business development.
 He was conferred a Bachelor of Arts degree in 1988 by the University of Hong Kong.

-NON-EXECUTIVE DIRECTORS
+NON-EXECUTIVE DIRECTOR

-Mrs. HO WONG Mary Mee-Tak, aged 62, was appointed as a Non-executive Director on 24 January 2011.
+Mrs. HO WONG Mary Mee-Tak, aged 63, was appointed as a Non-executive Director on 24 January 2011.
 Mrs. HO was the wife of the late Mr. HO Hin Wun Bosco, a co-founder of the Group.
 Mrs. HO also sits on the boards as non-executive director of other companies within the Group.
 She completed a three-year program of study in interior design at Ryerson Polytechnical Institute in 1972.

-Mr. CHIU Wing Yui, aged 47, was appointed as a Non-executive Director on 24 January 2011.
+Mr. CHIU Wing Yui, aged 48, was appointed as an Alternate Director to Mrs. HO WONG Mary Mee-Tak on 1 November 2012.
+Mr. CHIU has been a Non-executive Director of the Company from 24 January 2011 to 31 October 2012.
 Mr. CHIU is also an alternate director to Mrs. HO WONG Mary Mee-Tak for various companies within the Group.
-Mr. CHIU was conferred a Bachelor of Science degree in Computer Science in 1993 by the University of Wales.
+Mr. CHIU was conferred a Bachelor of Science degree in Computer Science in 1993 by the University of Wales, United Kingdom.
 After graduation, Mr. CHIU worked for B.S.C.
 Building Materials Supply Company Limited as a system support supervisor.
 Mr. CHIU was conferred a Bachelor of Chinese Medicine degree in 2008 by the Hong Kong Baptist University.
 He is now a registered Chinese medicine practitioner.